tritdm/automatic-hand-washing-machine/README.md

 # automatic-hand-washing-machine
-electronic devices and circuits project (using Arduino UNO R3 with platform Arduino).
+electronic devices and circuits project (using Arduino UNO R3 with Arduino platform).